oppia/oppia-android/Troubleshooting-Installation.md

 **Can’t find the particular issue?**

-If the error you get is not in the Troubleshooting section above, please create an issue providing all the necessary information and assign it to **@FareesHussain**.
+If the error you get is not in the Troubleshooting section above, please create an issue providing all the necessary information and assign it to **@MohitGupta121**.